member-group-five/forking-workflow-exercise/chocolate_tacos.md

-## Disgusting Chocolate Tacos
+## Delicious Chocolate Tacos

 # Preparation

 - Take a taco
-- put cacao in the taco
+- Fill it with nice ingredients
+- Melt high-quality chocolate
-- put milk in the taco
+- Pour the chocolate over the taco
-- microwave for 20 minutes
+- (Optional) add powdered sugar and strawberries